GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 This module adds global fields to the GraphQL schema to retrieve data from an external source or list of sources.

-Due to security reasons, the URLs that can be connected to must be explicitly configured (explained in the section below).
+Due to security reasons, the URLs that can be connected to must be explicitly configured (explained in the next section).

 ### `_requestJSONObjectItem`